Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_bedrock_streamlit_and_snowflake/getting_started_with_bedrock_streamlit_and_snowflake.md

 Duration: 5

+In this quickstart we will build a Streamlit application that leverages Snowpark External Access in Snowflake with Amazon Bedrock that will generate a personalized marketing message to customers to cross-sell products.

+In summary this is what you will do:
+- Set up environments in both Snowflake and AWS.
+- Create a function that leverages Snowpark External Access to make a call to Amazon Bedrock.
+- Create a Streamlit app that leverages the above function to generate responses using data from Snowflake and prompts.

+### What is Generative AI?
 Generative AI is a category of artificial intelligence techniques that enable machines to create new, original content, such as text, images, or music, by learning from existing data.
 These models, often based on neural networks, generate content by understanding patterns and structures in the training data and then producing novel examples that resemble what they have learned.
 Generative AI has applications in various fields, including natural language processing, computer vision, and creative arts.

+### What is Amazon Bedrock?
 Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models via a single API, along with a broad set of capabilities to build generative AI applications.
 Amazon Bedrock is a managed service from Amazon Web Services designed to simplify the deployment, management, and scaling of Kubernetes clusters.
 It integrates with AWS's ecosystem to provide robust security, networking, and operational features, enabling users to focus more on their applications rather than on managing infrastructure.
 Bedrock aims to offer a seamless and efficient way to run containerized applications at scale, leveraging AWS's cloud capabilities for improved performance and reliability.

+### What is Snowflake?
 Snowflake is a cloud-based data warehousing solution that allows businesses to store and analyze large volumes of data efficiently.
 It separates storage and compute functionalities, enabling users to scale resources independently and pay only for what they use.
 Snowflake supports a wide range of data workloads, including data warehousing, data lakes, and data engineering, and offers robust data sharing capabilities across different cloud platforms.

+### What is Streamlit?
 Streamlit is a Python library that makes it easy to create and share custom web apps for machine learning and data science.
 In just a few minutes you can build and deploy powerful data apps.

-In this quickstart we will build a Streamlit application that leverages Snowpark External Access in Snowflake with Amazon Bedrock that will generate a personalized marketing message to customers to cross-sell products.

 ### Pre-requisites
 - Familiarity with [Snowflake](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake/index.html#0) and a Snowflake account